MetaMask/mm-docs-v2/wallet/how-to/use-sdk/unity.md

 <summary>I can't find the SDK installation option.</summary>

-If you don't see the option to [install the SDK](#2-install-the-sdk-for-unity) in your Unity menu, make sure you're on the latest Unity version and that you have no red errors printed in your console.
+If you don't see the option to [install the SDK](#2-install-the-sdk-for-unity) in your Unity menu, ensure you're on the latest Unity version and that you have no red errors printed in your console.
 This option not appearing is typically due to incorrect editor initialization, which you can usually resolve by restarting the editor or updating your Unity version.